 “Wasn’t it just a few weeks ago that you couldn’t walk within ten feet of them because they’d jinx you?”
 Russell asked.

 “They were just jealous Slytherin won the Quidditch match,” I said reasonably.

 Charlotte and Hector both expressed interest in going to the library to work on Divination.
-I thought I’d go as well, but after seeing the Marauders leave, and having talked about them at dinner, I decided to visit them.
-After all, it looked like they’d been in a good mood at dinner, and I wanted to apologize for anything I might have said that had made them turn their backs on us.
+I thought I’d go as well, but after seeing the Gryffindors leave, and having talked about them at dinner, I decided to visit them.
+After all, it looked like they’d been in a good mood at dinner, and I wanted to apologise for anything I might have said that had made them turn their backs on us.
 So I told Mandy I’d see her at the library in a few minutes.

 I walked up to the seventh floor.
 In the hall containing the entrance to Gryffindor’s common room, I began to wonder whether this was a good idea.
-But as long as I was here now, I may as well visit… “Blueberry muffin,” I told the Fat Lady.
+But as long as I was here now, I may as well visit… “Blueberry scone,” I told the Fat Lady.
 The portrait did not swing off the wall to reveal the doorway though – the password must have changed.
-“Er… chocolate chip muffin?”
+“Er… chocolate chip scone?”
 What kind of passwords did the Gryffindor common room usually have anyway?
 Maybe they were the opposite of Slytherin’s passwords.
 “Muggle-born?
 Godric?
 Lion?”